pyinvoke/invoke/sites/docs/concepts/configuration.rst

     ns = Collection(clean, build)
     ns.configure({'sphinx.target': "docs/_build"})

+..
+TODO:
+    turn this into a subsection, followed by another subsection using a config file instead

 The result isn't significantly more complex than what we began with, and now users can import your module and override your config defaults.
 E.g. if your module is distributed as ``myproject.docs``, someone can define a ``tasks.py``